 3. Worksheet 2 and Reading 2: Defining and Representing “Energy” (Energy Pie Charts)

-The second post-lab discussion (model development) focuses on developing an operational definition of the term “energy” and then using a representational tool for energy storage: the Energy Pie Chart.
+The second post-lab discussion (model development) focuses on developing an operational definition of the term “energy” and then introducing a representational tool for energy storage: the Energy Pie Chart.
 You may wish to start this discussion as a class, asking student groups to discuss “change” and what causes “change.”
 The goal of this discussion is to help students recognize that systems undergoing change involve interactions that change their initial state to some other state.
 This ability to change is what we often refer to as “energy.”
 An operational definition for energy early in this stage is “the ability to cause a change.”
 Energy then, is not a thing itself, but a property of the objects in a system.
-The changes in the Observation Station can now all be viewed through the lens of changes in energy.
+The changes in the Observation Stations can now all be viewed through the lens of changes in energy.

 After this discussion, distribute Worksheet 2.
 Worksheet 2 introduces the students to representing energy storage during the changes they observed in the Activity 1- Observation Stations.
 Students will work together to identify the changes they observe in the systems, representing their ideas using Pie Charts.

+They should also include State Diagrams where appropriate.
+This is an opportunity for students to develop some judgment about when a representation is useful and should be included versus when it would not provide any useful information and is therefore unnecessary.
+Representations are sense-making tools.
+The State Diagram, in particular, focuses students’ attention on observable changes of position or configuration in a system.
+If there are no observable changes of position or motion in the system, then State Diagrams provide no new information and there’s no reason for students to take the time to make them.

 If you do the worksheet before the reading, you will want to work through one of the stations with the students (again soliciting their feedback and following their lead).

 As students work on analyzing how systems store energy, let them use their own language at the start.
 At this point, you can encourage students to use “E-subscript” notation.
 For example, with the tumble buggy station, they may note that energy is stored in the car’s battery.
 We could write this as Ebattery.
 The buggy is also moving and has energy of motion, and we could write that as Emoving.
 If students need evidence that moving objects “store” energy, ask them if they remember getting hit with a moving playground ball in Dodgeball or some other suitable example.
 As students work through the other stations, encourage them to use their System Schemas from Worksheet 1 and their observations from the Activity 1 Observation Stations to help them.
+They should again include State Diagrams where applicable—one for each energy pie.

 Again, please don’t expect perfect Energy Pie Charts from students.
 As with system schemas, use their likely imperfect representations to get the discussion started!
-The goal in the early stages of the school year is for these young students to start engaging in scientific dialogue and discourse, supporting their representations and trying to understand the representations of others.
+The goal in the early stages of the school year is for these students to start engaging in scientific dialogue and discourse, supporting their representations and trying to understand the representations of others.
 As a teacher, try to continue developing your skills of asking probing questions of students, and then deeply listening to their responses.
 This will help you understand their thinking and guide the discussion with further questions.
 The discussion doesn’t need to lead to a perfect understanding, just an improved one based on their observations and data.